-Please Note: This course has been temporarily relocated to Wimbledon College of Arts, during the summer period, whilst Camberwell College of Arts undergoes a facelift.
+Please Note: This course has temporarily been relocated to Wimbledon College of Arts, during the summer period, whilst Camberwell College’s building at Peckham Road is upgraded.

-Enjoy hands-on opportunities to explore visual ideas via a variety of methods, including monoprinting, etching, relief printmaking and lithography.
+Enjoy hands-on opportunities to explore visual ideas via a variety of methods, including monoprinting, etching and relief printmaking.
 We'll guide you as you experiment with your own ideas, and encourage you should you wish to concentrate on certain areas...

 Taught by: Brian Hodgson.

-Enjoy hands-on opportunities to explore visual ideas via a variety of methods, including monoprinting, etching, relief printmaking and lithography.
+Enjoy hands-on opportunities to explore visual ideas via a variety of methods, including monoprinting, etching and relief printmaking.
 We'll guide you as you experiment with your own ideas, and encourage you should you wish to concentrate on certain areas.
 If you really catch the printmaking bug and fancy developing further, why not try one of our other printmaking courses?
 The fact that this course is based in some of the best print studio facilities in the country is reason enough to join us on this course.

 You'll develop a body of printmaking work - a useful addition to any portfolio.
 You'll gain a basic understanding of printmaking, enabling you to move on to more specialised printmaking courses.
 You'll be able to differentiate between different kinds of print processes.